IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 - Does the poster deliver a message?

-- The information’s are enough or too much?
+- Is the information not enough or too much?

-- Is it original in its content or findings?
+- Is the presentation original in its content or findings?

 - Is the methodology mentioned?